How to Petition for Superior Court Review: Administrative Decision Relating to Public Benefits

-*Whether you serve in person or by mail, DSHS or HCA, and the Attorney General must get the petition by the deadline.
+*No matter how you serve, DSHS or HCA and the Attorney General must get the petition by the deadline.

 Keep the final copy of the Petition for yourself.

-SSave the post office receipt(s) showing delivery.
+Save the post office receipt(s) showing delivery.
 They are proof of any documents you serve by mail.
 For any hand-delivered documents, the person who served them must sign a "Declaration of Personal Service."
-Use the form in this packet.
+That form is in this packet.

-The Record - In about a month, you will get a copy of the documents and decisions from your administrative hearing and BOA review (if any).
-There should be information about how to get a copy of a written transcript (a typed-out version of the hearing itself, including any witness testimony).
+The Record - In about a month, you will get a copy of the documents and decisions from your administrative hearing and any BOA review.
+There should be info about how to get a copy of a written transcript (a typed-out version of the hearing, including any testimony).
 You should get the transcript if you think the facts in the decision are not correct.
 You may not need the transcript if you agree with the facts as written.
-If you are low-income, you will not have to pay for the transcript.
+If you have a low income, you will not have to pay for the transcript.

 The State's Representative - An Assistant Attorney General (AAG) will represent DSHS or HCA.
-The AAG will send you a "Notice of Appearance" with his/her name, address, and phone number.
-After you get this notice of appearance, you must send this AAG a copy of any further papers you file with the court.
-This is your first chance to try and settle the case with the state's lawyer (the AAG.)
-Call her/him and talk about why you think the administrative decision is wrong.
+The AAG will send you a "Notice of Appearance" with their name, address, and phone number.
+After you get this, you must send this AAG a copy of any further papers you file with the court.
+This is your first chance to try to settle the case.
+Call the AAG.
+Talk about why you think the administrative decision is wrong.
 The AAG might contact you as well.
-The AAG represents DSHS or HCA.
-S/he cannot give you legal advice.
+The AAG cannot give you legal advice.

-Setting Your Case for Trial - Next, you need to set (schedule) your case for a hearing in the Superior Court so a judge can hear and decide the case.
+Setting (Scheduling) Your Case for Trial - Next, you must set your case for a hearing in the Superior Court so a judge can hear and decide the case.
 Every county does this differently.
-Contact the Clerk's Office of the Superior Court where you filed your case.
+Contact the Clerk’s Office of the Superior Court where you filed your case.
 Ask how to set a Petition for Review case for trial.
-The paper you need to fill out will probably be called a "Note (or Notice) for Trial Setting."
+The form you must fill out will probably be a "Note (or Notice) for Trial Setting."
 The Clerk will have the right form.
-You need to fill out the form and make two copies.
+You must fill out the form and make two copies.
 File the original with the Court Clerk.
 Send a copy to the AAG (and any other parties).
 Keep a copy for yourself.

-Settlement Negotiations - You may contact the AAG to try to settle your case before or after setting it for trial.
-If you get a settlement you are happy with, get the agreement in writing, signed by you, the AAG, and any other parties, and filed in the court file.
-The written agreement should state that the matter is resolved and that the judge should dismiss your case.
+You can contact the AAG to try to settle your case before or after setting it for trial.
+If you get a settlement and are happy with it, get it in writing.
+You, the AAG, and any other parties must sign it.
+You must file your settlement agreement in the court file.
+It should state that the matter is resolved and the judge should dismiss your case.